A Frank Talk: The M Word

 WHY TALK ABOUT MASTURBATION?

-Now when it comes to masturbation, I want to be careful with my words.
+When it comes to masturbation, I want to be careful with my words.
 First and foremost, as I said earlier in jest, I now say in all seriousness: it is a touchy subject.
 People are afraid to talk about it and very often get very uncomfortable when it is discussed.
 Further, a frank and truthful discussion is necessary because so many, many people struggle with this issue.

 If the church doesn’t address the issue of masturbation, where will people look for wisdom and answers?
 Google, probably, right?
 (By the way, I don’t recommend that method…) The fact of the matter is that since we possess Father’s Word, the body of Christ is the forum where such tough topics like masturbation need to be addressed.